robotix/2020.robotix.in/_events/poles-apart.md

 * Penalty will be awarded every time the robot falls off the arena.

-* The bot has to go and complete the tasks as specified above.
+* The robot has to go and complete the tasks as specified above.
 Any discrepancies will be handled by Team ROBOTIX and their decision will be final and binding.

 * Time will be kept by Team ROBOTIX and their decision will be final and binding.